 - Clogged inlet tube

-To check for this issue, remove the bags, and inspect the inlet tube.
+To check for this issue, remove the bagging leaves, and inspect the inlet tube.
 If it is clogged, clean it up.

 - Plugged inlet screen

 The inlet screen allows air to exit the hopper to carry leaves up the tubes.
-If it’s plugged, you lose the air draft the moves the clippings, and the bags won’t be loaded with leaves by the system.
+If it’s plugged, you lose the air draft that moves the grass clippings, and the bags won’t be loaded with leaves by the system.

 Can I Use Lawn Mower to Mulch Leaves?